Inspiring International Young Leaders for an ever-changing world!

 - Medical centre/hospitals within 1 km

-This programme was created to provide youth aged 13-17 with the essential foundations to become better leaders in an ever-changing world.
+This course is designed to provide youth aged 13-17 with the essential foundations to become better leaders in an ever-changing world.
 In-class lessons are taught by expert staff with a focus on providing students with essential communication, leadership, and decision-making skills.
 These competencies are further enhanced by specialized workshops - each with a different subject focus.
 Leadership skills come to life when students have real-world opportunities to connect with local community members and apply what they have learned in class to make real change.

 |Programme||Ages||Daily Schedule||English Proficiency|